reactjs/react.dev/src/content/reference/react-dom/prefetchDNS.md

 ### Prefetching DNS when rendering {/*prefetching-dns-when-rendering*/}

-Call `prefetchDNS` when rendering a component if you know that its children will load external resources from that host.
+Call `prefetchDNS` when rendering a Component if you know that its children will load external resources from that host.

 ```js
 import { prefetchDNS } from 'react-dom';